ResearchingDexter/C_plus_plus/README.md

 # C_plus_plus
-the repository is about my some c++ code
+the repository is about my some c++ codes